library(rnaturalearth)

 package or the ggsn

 package.
-North points are not very useful if the map has gridlines as these already indicate north.
+North points are not always necessary if the map has gridlines as these already indicate north.
 A scalebar can be useful, especially for large scale map.
 On small scale maps, they can be inaccurate as the scale varies.

 Keep it simple.
 Remove unnecessary features (do you really need to show the bathymetry?) and use appropriate scale data for the base map (too high resolution takes a long time to plot and can look worse).